 Since a student's EFC is the same regardless of which school they attend, a student's need varies based on the cost of the school.

 The federal government offers grants, loans and work-study.
 Eligibility for these aid programs is determined by the financial aid administrators at the college where a student chooses to attend and the student's FAFSA.

-Eligibility will often vary from school to school and is not transferable.
+Eligibility for some aid programs will vary from school to school and is not transferable.
 Students must have a determination of eligibility done at each school that they are interested in attending.

 Other states also have grant programs.
 Some states allow their students to use the grants to attend colleges that are out of state.